Ernyoke/ervin-szilagyi-static-site/src/resume.md

     *Since August 2021 until present*

     - Cloud/DevOps Engineer working mainly on AWS infrastructure in the automotive industry.
-    - Working with IoC tools such as Terraform.
-    - Supporting a set of Java micro-services, containerized and deployed on ECS Fargate.
+    - Assisting in architecting complex end-to-end cloud based solutions for the client needs.
+These solutions involved designed secure and usable APIs, highly available and secure networks for the relevant services and involvement at the development of the actual service (main technology stack: API Gateway, networking: AWS VPC, Route53, Elastic Load Balancers, AWS Lambda (Python, JavaScript, Go), ECS with Java microservices).
-    - Doing cloud automation and monitoring with CloudWatch and Lambda.
+    - Doing cloud automation and monitoring with CloudWatch/Event Bridge and Lambda.
-    - Working with RDS database (Postgres), doing migrations and updates.
+    - Developing, architecting and refactoring the cloud based infrastructure using IoC tools such as Terraform.
+    - Supporting a set of ETL jobs.
+Doing maintenance work, optimizations, monitoring etc. (main technology stack: AWS Batch/AWS Lambda with Python, S3, AWS RDS, Redis)
+    - Managing a set of relational databases deployed on AWS RDS.
+Planning and leading migrations from older platforms to newer and more up-to-date versions.
+Building highly-available solutions by implementing replications.

 ### RIA Solutions Group